Hacktoberfest-Nepal/Your-First-PR/README.md

 - [Sagarmatha Hacktoberfest Website](https://github.com/Hacktoberfest-Nepal/HacktoberfestNepal)
 - [Your-First-PR](https://github.com/Hacktoberfest-Nepal/Your-First-PR)

-#### Note: It might take a while to merge the PR because of festivals so have patience
 ## Code of Conduct

 > Usage of foul language, addition of irrelevant links to `CONTRIBUTORS.md` will lead to PR being tagged as spam`